English Language and Linguistics BA

 Learning

-You'll learn through a mix of lectures and smaller group seminars.
-We keep seminar groups small because we believe that's the best way to stimulate discussion and debate.
-All students are assigned a personal tutor with whom they have regular meetings, and you are welcome to see any of the academic staff in their regular student consultations if there's anything you want to ask.
+You'll learn from our experts through a mix of lectures and group discussions (seminars).
+We believe that seminars are the best way to stimulate discussion and debate, ensuring every student has the opportunity to be heard.
+We're committed to providing you with the support you need in order to thrive on your degree.
+When you join us, you’ll be assigned an academic tutor who will help support you through your studies with regular check-ins.
+You’re also welcome to see any of the academic staff in their regular student consultations if there's anything you want to ask.

 Our staff are researchers, critics, and writers.
 They're also passionate, dedicated teachers who work tirelessly to ensure their students are inspired.